-(a)-the board of commissioners met in accordance with the bylaws.
+(a)-the board met in accordance with its bylaws.

-(b)-the minutes reflect that the board reviewed the budget-to-actual.
+(b)-the board minutes properly reflect that the board reviews the budget-to-actual comparisons.

-(c)-the ending unassigned fund balance at the end of the prior year was a positive amount.
+(c)-the unassigned fund balance in the general fund at the end of the prior year was a positive amount.